menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

   :width: 60%
   :align: center

-1. To open the range after it has been created, check the :guilabel:`Open range after creating` box.
+1. To open the range after it has been created, select the :guilabel:`Open range after creating` checkbox.

 2. Optionally, add a save comment for audit trail purposes.